 Himalayan salt and sea salt are both popular finishing salts that can add flavor to dishes and make an attractive presentation as well.
 Both are believed to be better than regular table salt, but how do they compare to each other?
 Do they taste the same?
 Do they look the same?
-These and other questions will be answered below in another SPICEography Showdown.
+Let’s compare these two salt types.

 Do Himalayan salt and sea salt differ in flavor?

-Himalayan sea salt contains iron oxide and other trace minerals, that give it its pink color.
+Himalayan sea salt contains iron oxide and other trace minerals that give it its pink color.
 The minerals are thought to be from fossils of the marine life that once lived in the ancient ocean from which the salt comes.
 Those minerals affect the salt’s flavor along with its color.
 They also help to dull the sharpness of pure sodium chloride.
-Himalayan pink salt contains less of them than sea salt, which means that its flavor can be cleaner than that of sea salt.
+Himalayan pink salt contains less of them than sea salt, meaning its flavor can be cleaner than that of sea salt.

-Because of their mineral content, both Himalayan and sea salt have a noticeably different flavor from table salt.
+Because of their mineral content, both Himalayan and sea salt have a different flavor than table salt.
 The differences between the two are less clear, aside from the very subtle difference in saltiness noted above.

 Do Himalayan salt and sea salt look the same?